ludolpif/llss/README.md

 I made Solution and Project files with a default install of VisualStudio 2022 on a Windows 10.

 ### Prerequisites
-`git clone` this repository in a convinient folder.
+`git clone` this repository in a convenient folder with submodules.
 You need https://git-scm.com/install/windows.
+You need at least to `git submodule update --init --recursive third-party/static/ui/imgui`.

 For now, I didn't choose to automate SDL3 download or detection (no vcpkg nor CMake).